 Besides the group channel’s custom_type, the following properties need to be checked for Salesforce Connector integration.

-Add the following custom fields to the Case so that each Case object can be linked to a group channel of your Sendbird application.
+Add the following custom fields to the Case so that each Case object can be linked to a group channel in your Sendbird application.

 string